 List of Public Hot Springs in CO

 From developed, spa resorts to free, primitive, undeveloped pools, Colorado has a range of natural hot springs.
 You can find them on the southern Front Range or all throughout the mountains.
-Mostly all resorts are open year round, and some of the primitive soaks as well.
+Mostly all resorts are open year-round, and some of the primitive soaks are as well.

-These hot springs all offer lodging and are open to overnight guests only.
-They don’t permit day visitors, except for Waunita Hot Springs, which does from October through May only.
+These hot springs all offer lodging accommodations and are open to overnight guests only.
+They don’t permit day visitors, except for Waunita Hot Springs and Aqua Hot Spring, which do from time to time, please call that former Gunnison County resort and latter Chaffee County vacation rental ahead of time.
 Reserve your private hot springs adventure today.

 Featured Hot Springs